in

 BA: What role is artificial intelligence playing at Zwift?

 We’ve been using artificial intelligence for some time, with software development as a tool for software engineers.
-But we’ve been investing in AI, yet we don’t talk to our customers about it.
-I mean, it’s just unnecessary because consumers just want to know they have a great experience.
-But we’re using it to deliver the perfect workout, from our perspective, for each individual.
-So highly personalised content for each individual.
-And we have a ton of data about what you’re doing on the platform.
-We have been capturing your outdoor data since April.
-And we need that in order to understand holistically what you have been doing?
+We prefer to deliver a great experience to our customers rather than talk about AI.
+But we’re using it to deliver the perfect workout, from our perspective, for each individual, which is highly personalised content.
+We have been capturing outdoor data since April, and we need it to understand holistically what riders have been doing.
 And are you tired?
 Are you fresh?
 And then we can serve the right content.
 Because if you do that successfully, you’ll come back for more.
-So that’s going to be highly personalised, using AI and all the data we have on you.
+So that’s going to be highly personalised, using AI and all the data we have.

 BA: What sort of feedback do you get from your customers on that type of thing?
 Do they know?

 Yeah, so we’ve rolled it out to about 5% of our customers just because it’s early days.
 And the feedback so far has been that the workout was the right one; they completed it.
-So the alternative is that we give them a workout that’s not suitable, or we’re going to ask the consumer to figure out what to do.
+So the alternative is either giving them a workout that’s not suitable or asking the consumer to figure out what to do.
 It’s like going to Netflix and not having any recommendations.
-Like, good luck.
-The only thing you have is a search prompt, right?
+The only thing you have is a search prompt.
 Can you imagine?
-I think consumers expect to be given relevant choices because we know you like this, so we’re going to serve you more of this, right?
+I think consumers expect to be given relevant choices.

 BA: Why have you chosen to focus more on women’s cycling as a sponsorship vehicle than on a broader base of men’s cycling?

 As someone who is so passionate about cycling and what it offers, we want to just break down the barriers for women because we think they would find cycling extremely attractive.
-What we can do is, at least with our product, create an experience around the women’s community.
-And there are clubs, many clubs, so just women-specific, which is great.
+We can create an experience around the women’s community.
+And there are clubs, many clubs, that are just women-specific, which is great.

-I think using the Tour de France as a showcase to promote cycling is just, you know, it’s a beacon of incredible athletes and the things that you can do with cycling.
+I think using the Tour de France as a showcase to promote cycling is about incredible athletes and the things that you can do with cycling.
 But for us, we simply want to have more people in the sport. in this activity.
 And if you look at the numbers, it’s probably 80% men, 20% women.
-So, in terms of, like, growing this sport, this activity, and this community, that’s a clear opportunity for us.
-It’s hard.
-And our investment in the women’s Tour de France and everything we do with women’s cycling is a long-term one.
+So, in terms of growing this sport, this activity, and this community, that’s a clear opportunity for us.
+Our investment in the women’s Tour de France and everything we do with women’s cycling is a long-term one.

-And if it’s easier for women to get started indoors and then eventually go outdoors because they’re fitter, they understand a bit more about the cycling culture, they find their community, which obviously is smaller than men’s community, that’s fine.
-So anything we can do to just get more people, more women, I think, will just help the overall population.
+And if it’s easier for women to get started indoors and then eventually go outdoors because they’re fitter, they understand a bit more about the cycling culture, and they find their community, which, obviously, is smaller than the men’s community.
+Anything we can do to get more people, more women, will help the overall population.
 The sponsorship of the Women’s Tour de France is a great opportunity to showcase these incredible athletes.

 + Posts